eaasi/user-handbook/source/guide/interface.rst

 Environments are sorted into tabs and sub-sections depending on:

-  1. Derivative status (i.e. if it is a Base, Software or Object Environment)
+  1. Derivative status (i.e. if it is a Base or Object Environment)
   2. Published status (its visibility to other users in the network)

 .. image:: images/environments_overview.png

-The "Base Environments" tab contains both :term:`Base` and :term:`Software Environments <Software Environment>`.
-Base Environments have typically been marked as a "Base" in their name.
-The notation "V#" has been used internally by EaaSI staff to mark "version" number for base environments - e.g. "V1" for the first attempt at importing a base image, "V2" for the second attempt at importing a base image of the same system, etc.
+"Vanilla" operating system environments have typically been marked as a "Base" in their name.
+The notation "V#" has been used internally by EaaSI staff to mark "version" number for base environments - e.g. "V1" for the first attempt at importing a base image, "V2" for the second attempt at importing a base image of the same system, etc. These are usually the starting points for importing Software and building derivative environment chains.

-Software Environments can typically be identified by a name that connotes its original base environment and the name of the Software added (e.g. "Windows 98 SE + Microsoft Office 97").
+Derivative environments can typically be identified by a name that connotes its original base environment and the name of the Software added (e.g. "Windows 98 SE + Microsoft Office 97").

 The "Base Environments" tab is further broken down into three sub-sections: *Private*, *Public* and *Remote*.